h3r0TOz3r0/Attack-Defend/war_plans.md

 		#Encrypt ingoing/outgoing mail
 		#Watch out for known metasploit exploits on popular linux email servers like zembra
 		#Look at sendmail (default for centOS mail servers)

+8. Secure File Server
+		#Disable anonymous use or, if anonymous use required, ensure they don't have unauthorized access

+		#Make sure default keys are not used

+		#Look at potentially using stunnel https://wiki.netbsd.org/tutorials/how_to_secure_samba_with_stunnel/